maxcutler/python-wordpress-xmlrpc/README.rst

 go to Settings->Writing->Remote Publishing and check the box for XML-RPC.

-This library was developed against and tested on WordPress 3.2.
+This branch of python-wordpress-xmlrpc is tested on trunk of WordPress 3.4 with the wp-xmlrpc-modernization plugin installed.
 This library is only compatible with Python 2.x.

 Usage